 During our research phase, we learned that one of the software's we wanted to use for our project became depreciated and this led to us having to research further into possible replacements.
 This led to us using Convector, which we learned is supported by Hyperledger Labs.
-Due to our project still being in the early stages, we have yet to design or test any actual software.
+Again, after further research into Convector, we learned that it did not provide the flexibility when defining our blockchain network that would be necessary for the project.